-Third, state laws regulating insurers cannot affect plans written in other states or plans from employers that self-insure their employees.88 Around 60% of all employees are insured by self-funded insurance plans and are therefore not covered by state coverage requirements.89 When an employer self-insures, these plans are overseen by the U.S. Department of Labor and are only subject to federally established regulations.90 Therefore, state laws requiring contraceptive coverage will not help many women who would be affected.
+states or plans from employers that self-insure their employees.87 Around 60% of all employees are insured by self-funded insurance plans and are therefore not covered by state coverage requirements.88 When an employer self-insures, these plans are overseen by the U.S. Department of Labor and are only subject to federally established regulations.89 Therefore, state laws requiring contraceptive coverage will not help many women who would be affected by the Coverage Exemption.

-Finally, 21 of the 29 states that require some form of contraceptive coverage allow certain employers and insurers to opt out of coverage requirements.91 Even in these states, a significant portion of employers can escape such coverage requirements.92 State laws simply cannot cure the negative impact the Coverage Exemption will have on access to no-cost contraceptive coverage across the country.
+Finally, 21 of the 29 states that require some form of contraceptive coverage allow certain employers and insurers to opt out of coverage requirements.90 Even in these states, a significant portion of employers can escape such coverage requirements.91 State laws simply cannot cure the negative impact the district court's order will have on access to no-cost contraceptive coverage across the country.